tom4sg/Newser/README.md

-# GutiGPT
+# Newser

-A chat interface for interacting with a LangChain agent powered by Claude and Tavily search.
+A chat interface for staying up to date with breaking news and pop culture on the daily.

 ## Project Structure